pinnacle-comp/pinnacle/wiki/getting-started/running.md

 On the first startup, assuming you haven't generated a config yet, Pinnacle will spin up the builtin Rust config.

+> [!IMPORTANT]
+> If Pinnacle was compiled with Snowcap integration (on by default), you will need Vulkan set up properly,
+> otherwise Pinnacle will crash on startup.
+>
+> For those using Nix outside of NixOS, you will need to run the built binary
+> with [nixGL](https://github.com/nix-community/nixGL) using *both* GL and Vulkan wrappers, nested inside one another:
+> ```
+> nix run --impure github:nix-community/nixGL -- nix run --impure github:nix-community/nixGL#nixVulkanIntel -- ./target/debug/pinnacle
+> ```

 ### Key and mousebinds